The ITER cryoplant comprises 5,400 m² of covered buildings plus a large exterior area for the storage of helium and nitrogen.

 Three parties are sharing responsibility for the plant's procurement: the ITER Organization, responsible for the liquid helium plants; Europe, in charge of the liquid nitrogen plant and auxiliary systems as well as the construction of the cryoplant infrastructure on site; and India, whose contractors are procuring the cryolines, the warm lines and cryodistribution components.

-Construction of the ITER cryoplant was completed in 2017; today, over 70 percent of mechanical installation is complete.
-The first commissioning activities for the helium plant will begin in 2020.
+Construction of the ITER cryoplant was completed in 2017; today, all mechanical installation has been completed and commissioning activities are underway on the helium plant.
 More on the use of cryogenic technology at ITER here.
 Watch a video on the biggest centralized cryoplant ever built here (courtesy of Air Liquide).
+See more about commissioning here.

 - Total area: 8,000 m²